 The fair value of our cash equivalents and marketable securities is based on quoted market prices and trade data for comparable securities.
 We determine the fair value of our warrant liability based on the Black-Scholes pricing model and using considerable judgment, including estimating stock price volatility and expected warrant life.
-Other financial instruments including amounts receivable, accounts payable, accrued liabilities, and accrued compensation are carried at cost, which we believe approximates fair value because of the short-term maturities of these instruments.
+Other financial instruments including amounts receivable, accounts payable, accrued liabilities other, accrued clinical liabilities, accrued compensation and lease termination liability are carried at cost, which we believe approximates fair value because of the short-term maturities of these instruments.